aphorisme/packs-rs/README.md

 it misses
 - More test coverage
 - Better documentation

-⚠️ Be aware that
+- A few ergonomic functions for its structs

-this package is part of a bigger project which might dictate another architecture and hence imply *heavy changes*.
+⚠️ Be aware that this package is part of a bigger project which might dictate another architecture and hence imply *heavy changes*.

 It will stay open source nevertheless and will continue to follow its